Battle of Khorramshahr (1982): Battle

-Following its capture, the Iranian city of Khorramshahr remained under Iraqi control until April 1982, when the Iranians launched Operation Beit ol-Moqaddas to recapture the province of Khuzestan.
-The initial phase of the operation took place from 24 April to 12 May 1982 and consisted of approximately 70,000 Iranian Army troops and Revolutionary Guards, who succeeded in pushing the Iraqi forces out of the Ahvaz–Susangerd area while sustaining heavy casualties.
-The Iraqis withdrew to Khorramshahr and, on 20 May, launched a vigorous but unsuccessful counterattack against the Iranians.
+Following its capture, the Iranian city of Khorramshahr remained under Iraqi control until April 1982, when the Iranians launched Operation Beit ol-Moqaddas to recapture the occupied parts of the province of Khuzestan.
+The initial phase of the operation took place from 24 April to 12 May 1982 and consisted of approximately 70,000 Iranian Army troops and Revolutionary Guards, who pushed the Iraqi forces out of the Ahvaz–Susangerd area while suffering many casualties.
+The Iraqis withdrew to Khorramshahr and, on 20 May, launched a vigorous counter-attack against the Iranians that failed.
 Iran then launched an all-out assault on Khorramshahr and overran two Iraqi defensive lines in the Pol-e Now and Shalamcheh region.
 The Iranians concentrated near the Shatt al-Arab (known as the Arvand Rud in Iran) waterway, besieged Khorramshahr, and recaptured the city on 24 May 1982, after two days of intense and bloody fighting.

-The mobile bridge constructed by the Iraqi army, connecting the islands of Bowarin and Umm Rasas, to the southern shore of the Arvand River, was rendered inoperable by the fighters of the Islamic Republic of Iran.
-Consequently, the Iraqi forces were unable to utilize it.
-The Iraqi soldiers, faced with the obstruction on the Shalamcheh road, were mentally shaken, causing them to surrender.
+The mobile bridge constructed by the Iraqi army, connecting the islands of Bowarin and Umm Rasas, to the southern shore of the Arvand River, was rendered inoperable by the fighters of the Islamic Republic of Iran and the Iraqi forces were unable to use it.

 Aftermath and legacy

 In retaking Khorramshahr, the Iranians captured approximately 19,000 soldiers from a now-demoralized Iraqi Army.
-Saddam Hussein was shocked and infuriated by the defeat and by the fact that the Iranians had pushed on despite sustaining heavy casualties.
-The Iranians had even committed their reserves in order to keep on driving back the Iraqis.
+Saddam Hussein was shocked and infuriated by the defeat.
 After the defeat, Saddam Hussein executed several of his top generals, such as the commander of the 9th Armoured Division.

 Calls for a United Nations-mandated ceasefire in the Iran–Iraq War were made three days after the liberation of Khorramshahr, and officials of both countries began discussing such a possibility.

 The anniversary of the liberation of Khorramshahr is annually observed in Iran on 24 May.

 Sevom Khordad, an Iranian air defence system, is named after the battle.

 2000 rial banknote of Iran, depicting Iranian forces after the liberation of Khorramshahr.